 HDDs can’t function without moving parts, which makes them somewhat less durable than immobile SSD Data Recovery is Possible.
 As you might expect, they’re far noisier, although modern manufacturing processes have largely dimmed the sound they emit to a slight background hum.
 This also has the interesting advantage of making certain hardware-based HDD faults easy to diagnose or notice by listening.

-SSDs can be designed with much smaller physical footprints and power requirements, which is why they’re so common in embedded systems and laptops.
+Solid State Drives can be designed with much smaller physical footprints and power requirements, which is why they’re so common in embedded systems and laptops.
 Most also feature lower data access speeds.
 HDD technology has a few decades’ worth of a head start over SSD science, so solid state devices currently cost more per byte.
 They’re also projected to remain less widely available for the short-term future.

 Your choice depends on what you’re actually doing with your data.
 For instance, a company whose IT staff spends lots of time gathering business intelligence data from a vibration-filled factory floor might distribute SSD-equipped laptops to limit mechanical errors.
 A firm that provides data hosting for numerous business clients could build its servers with HDDs to keep costs down.